AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 * {api:anychart.charts.Gantt#scrollTo}scrollTo(){api} to scroll to a given value (in pixels)
 * {api:anychart.charts.Gantt#scrollToRow}scrollToRow(){api} and {api:anychart.charts.Gantt#scrollToEnd}scrollToEnd(){api} to scroll to a row with a given index

+The {api:anychart.charts.Gantt#scrollTo}scrollTo(){api} method requires specifying the scroll position in pixels:

 ```
 // scroll the chart to the given value
 chart.scrollTo(110);
 ```

+The {api:anychart.charts.Gantt#scrollToRow}scrollToRow(){api} and {api:anychart.charts.Gantt#scrollToEnd}scrollToEnd(){api} methods display the given row either at the beginning or at the end of the visible area if it is possible.
+Please note that numbering of rows starts from 0.

 ```
 // scroll the chart to the given row